DSACMS/npd_durc_is_crud/AI_Instructions/durc_diagram.md

 * the table names should be two font sizes larger than the text for the column definitions.
 The section labels should be two sizes larger than that.
 * The column labels should be left aligned in the table boxes, and the column type should be right aligned.
+* the column list should be implemented as a two column stacks of blocks, arranged like a table.